Skip to main content

 Buchteln

-Sweet yeast dough buns baked close together, served with vanilla custard or plum compote.
-Soft, fluffy texture.
-Bohemian origin, adopted as Austrian classic.
-Often filled with jam or poppy seeds.
+Sweet yeast buns baked snug against each other so they pull apart soft and fluffy, served with vanilla custard or plum compote.
+They came from Bohemia and became an Austrian classic, often filled with jam or poppy seeds.

 vegetarianContains: WheatContains: DairyContains: Eggs